Application | GRE, IELTS or TOEFL | Graduate Degree Programs | Funding

 Are there any differences in the application requirements for the different graduate programs (Ph.D., Ph.D.
 CEP, M.S.
 CEP)?

 The application requirements within the Department of Chemical Engineering are the same for PhD and MSCEP programs.
 The application for PhDCEP requires unofficial (self-reported) GRE general test scores.
+PhD and PhDCEP applicants may be asked to interview with the ChemE admissions committee and/or the Sloan MBA admissions committee.

 Will the Department keep me informed of my application status?

 We do not routinely acknowledge receipt of applications or supporting documents.
-Once you have submitted an application on-line you can go back in and check the status of your recommendations.
+Once you have submitted an application online you can go back in and check the status of your recommendations.

 To check your admission result, you can log into your online account around the end of March.
 In most cases, the results will be posted rather than mailed.
 Information about decisions will not be given over the phone or email.